BrendonMadison/GP2X/README.md

 ## Requires:

 ROOT v6 , std library of C to run the .C files
 A computing cluster with SLURM to run the .sh file if you want to run parallel jobs

 ## Includes:

 MakeLumiRoot.C
 -- Takes a GuineaPig luminosity file, typically called lumi.ee.out , and converts it into a ROOT file that can be used with GP2X.C

+Convolution Directory
+-- Fourier transform deconvolution method with Savitzky-Golay filtering to bring detector level measurements of particles to their respective generator level data (before detector effects).

+WHIZARD3 Directory
+-- Example WHIZARD sindarin files and slurm batch files.

+RooFit Files
+-- For doing fits and validation of the performance and energy precision of GP2X

 GP2X.C
 -- Takes a ROOT file of format given by MakeLumiRoot.C and a difermion ROOT file with the following tree branches: